adrowe1/adrowe1.github.io/articles/watermazeanalysis.md

 	<div class="col-md-12">
     <p> Learning and memory in mice are commonly tested using the Morris water maze.
 Mice are released from the edge of the pool and allowed to swim for 60&nbsp;s in search of a submerged platform.
 Since mice do not like water, they are assumed to prefer being on the platform.
 This process is repeated 32 times in the space of four days, with the start point pseudo-randomly alternating between four points around the edge of the pool.
 As the trials progress, it is assumed that the mice learn the position of the platform, and therefore choose a more direct swimming route.
 Thus the rate of improvement in the time required to find the platform (platform latency to first entry) is taken as a measure of learning ability. </p>
     <p> In this study I have taken the raw positional data from 120&nbsp;mice (C57BL/6 background) with seven different genotypes and examined the paths swum by each mouse for signs of learning.
 The raw data shows behaviour which is a great deal more complex than standard analysis suggests. <b> It is in fact extremely rare for a mouse to swim directly to the platform even after it has successfully performed many trials. </b> A detailed discussion of what can be determined by these methods is presented below, but there are two novel conclusions which can be drawn. </p>
     <p> First, the swimming behaviour shows strong traits of anxiety, and a genotype-dependent adaptation to this anxiety over time.
 Quantifying anxiety in the watermaze correlates well with anxiety measured in the open field test and is negatively correlated with the platform latency to first entry.
 Thus the time required to find the platform measures an interaction between anxiety and learning.
-Without controlling for anxiety in the Morris water maze it is very likely that what is being measured is actually the genotype's rate of adaptation to anxiety, rather than meaningful learning. </p>
+Without controlling for anxiety in the Morris water maze <b> it is very likely that what is being measured is actually the genotype's rate of adaptation to anxiety, rather than meaningful learning.</b> </p>
     <p> Second, and more interestingly, I observe an extremely striking tendency in the memory retention testing data taken on days 5 and 12.
 These two trials start from a previously unused point and the latency to platform is measured.
 Again the anxiety problem exists, so increased latencies a week later may only be measuring a higher rate of anxiety de-acclimatization, rather than forgetfulness.
 Irrespective of this, however, there is an incredible similarity between the two paths swum by any one mouse, with a seven day interval between trials.
 While most ecology studies of animal navigation show relatively simple and qualitatively similar paths through complex landscapes, a mouse swimming in a circular pool follows a relatively complex path in the simplest possible landscape.
-Rather than triangulating on the visual cues and using them to navigate to the platform, it appears that the mice have a strong tendency to closely follow the path they swam a week earlier, even if it is extremely inefficient for reaching the platform.
-While this would be easy to perform in a complex landscape with physical barriers and many visual cues, swimming a repeat of a complex path one week later seems like a much harder navigational task (in human terms) than any other approach.
+Rather than triangulating on the visual cues and using them to navigate to the platform, it appears that the <b>mice have a strong tendency to closely follow the path they swam a week earlier, even if it is extremely inefficient for reaching the platform.</b> While this would be easy to perform in a complex landscape with physical barriers and many visual cues, swimming a repeat of a complex path one week later seems like a much harder navigational task (in human terms) than any other approach.
 This suggests that a mouse's spatial memory differs from human spatial memory and may be more dynamically visual, allowing the mouse to retrace its tracks in space as though it were constantly able to compare its position with a video record of its previous path.
 We can also speculate as to whether this behaviour is a stress-related strategy, whereby a known path to safety (they are conditioned to expect rescue after a maximum of 60&nbsp;s) is chosen automatically in a panic, in preference to any rational attempt to navigate. </p>

   </div>
 </div>